mont5piques/caldav_calendar_te/update_guide.md

 * Downlaod the latest [commit](https://github.com/texxasrulez/Caldav_Calendar/archive/master.zip) for Caldav_Calendar.
 * Unzip contents
 * Upload the the folders calendar, libcalendaring and libkolab to /roundcube_directory/plugins/
-* Navigate to /roundcube_directory/plugins/ and rename config.inc.php.dist to config.inc.php and edit the URL's within config to match your Domain and Nextcloud install direcotry name as well as customize the many variables to your preferrence
+* Navigate to /roundcube_directory/plugins/ and rename config.inc.php.dist to config.inc.php and edit the URL's within config to match your Domain and Nextcloud install direcotry name as well as customize the many variables to your preferrences.
+Use the same crypt_key from your original config.inc.php if keeping database tables.
 * Login to your sql server and backup the tables caldav_attachments, caldav_calendars and caldav_events under your roundcube database
-* If you do not want to redo attachments or invitations manually, skip next step (This potentially can cause issues, the risk is low)
+* If you do not want to redo attachments or invitations manually, skip next step (This potentially can cause issues, the risk is low, remember to use the same crypt_key from your original config.inc.php)
 * TRUNCATE the tables caldav_attachments, caldav_calendars and caldav_events within your roundcube database
 * Login to Roundube like normal, click on Calendar Tab and give it 15-30 seconds to resync, and then BOOM - Should be repopulated with your calendars and events
 * If you care what color your calenders are, you can edit calendar color accordingly within Roundcube Calendar GUI at anytime, so skip next step
 * Go back to your SQL terminal and import into database `UPDATE caldav_calendars SET color = substring(MD5(RAND()), -6);` to assign radmon colors after initial sync of calendars
 * Logout of your SQL server.
 (Just a friendly reminder)
-* You are done ...
+* If all works well, delete the directories calendar2, libcalendaring2 and libkolab2 (if present), logout of your FTP/SSH Client and ...
+You are done ...
 Enjoy

 **Expert**
 * delete calendar, libcalendaring and libkolab (if there) directories
 * install it
 * enjoy